Editor’s Note: Originally published on Dec. 22, 2020. Last updated on Nov. 30, 2022.

 As a Marketplace Facilitator, Amazon has thrown a few legal curveballs in its day.
-But it will soon be facing two major setbacks: marketplace product liability and marketplace sales tax liability.
+But it’s also faced two major setbacks: marketplace Product liability and marketplace Sales Tax liability.
 Does this give third-party sellers carte blanche to bend the rules?
 Quite the opposite.
 It’s all eyes on them.
-Here’s how to make sure you don’t fall foul of the law in 2021.
+Here’s how to make sure you don’t fall foul of the law in 2023.

 A. Marketplace Sales Tax Liability